-Over the past several weeks, see I have written about how to take advantage of these summer months to build a more optimistic, cost positive outlook in your home.
+Over the past several weeks, I have written about how to take advantage of these summer months to build a more optimistic, positive outlook in your home.
 It’s no real secret that complaints, negativity and pessimism simply multiply the painful, sad and frustrating elements of life.
 There is no freedom or peace in continual negativity.
 Yet, many of our children spend an inordinate amount of time absorbed in finding the glass half full…never seeing the true gifts and abundance in their lives.

 Six essential tools that build happiness, optimism and positivity.